waldner/hubic-lib/README.md

 ## Logging

 Sourcing the library gives you access to a very rudimental log function called `hubic_log`.
 Its arguments are a log level (one of  DEBUG, INFO, NOTICE, WARNING, ERROR) and the message to log.
 You can use this function to log your application messages together with those coming from the library.
 By default, the library detects automatically whether to log to file or to stdout (if stdout is not a terminal, log to file; otherwise log to stdout).
-This allows eg runninig from cron without getting output, but still being able to manually run on the command line and see the messages.
+This allows eg running from cron without getting output, but still being able to manually run on the command line and see the messages.
 The log destination can however be forced.
 The minimum logging level can also be configured, or logging can be turned off altogether.
 See code below for examples.

 ## Internals